 If you're looking to print your document — whether at home or professionally — you probably have an idea of how you’d like the colors to show up on paper.
 You don’t want your yellows to look faded or your oranges to look brown.
 In order for colors to translate from your computer screen to a printer correctly, your document must be designed in what is known as the CMYK color scheme.

-CMYK stands for cyan, magenta, yellow, and key — the four inks used in color printing.
+CMYK stands for cyan, magenta, yellow, and key black) — the four inks used in color printing.
 When working on a document in the CMYK color mode, the colors on your screen may appear slightly different than how they will appear on paper, but never fear, the CMYK values remain true to your intended color upon being printed.

 Read on to learn how to utilize CMYK to ensure your document prints exactly as intended.